uriid1/lua-ini/README.md

 ## Info
-Very simple and small library for your ini files.
+Very simple and small library for your ini.
+Support for load and saving ini files.
+Warning: there is no support for load and save comments.
+Because it doesn't make sense.

 ## Ini exepmle
 ```ini